MicrosoftDocs/memdocs/memdocs/configmgr/osd/deploy-use/deploy-task-sequence-over-internet.md

 ### Use bootable media to install a Windows imaging task sequence

 Starting in version 2010, you can use bootable media to reimage internet-based devices that connect through a CMG.
 This scenario helps you better support remote workers.
 If Windows won't start so that the user can access Software Center, you can now send them a USB drive to reinstall Windows.
-For more information, see [](#).<!-- NEED LINK -->
+For more information, see [Deploy an OS over CMG using bootable media](#deploy-an-OS-over-CMG-using-bootable-media).<!--3555923-->

 In version 2002 and earlier, operations that require a boot media aren't supported with this setting.
 Allow a task sequence to run on the internet only for generic software installations or script-based task sequences that run operations in the standard OS.